All Episodes

 I don't know.

-Maybe it was Bannon's 2010 film, the four.
+Maybe it was Bannon's 2010 film, The Fourth.

-Yeah, but there was hang on.
+Yeah, but hang on.

 Yeah.

-Because folks, this is evident.
+Because, folks, this is evident.

 You are dead wrong.